Mygod/VPNHotspot/README.md

      Requires support from the hardware.
      Note: Requires this app running in foreground with screen on.
 * Start repeater on boot: Self explanatory.
+* Repeater safe mode: (Android 10, March 2020 security patch or newer) You might be required to turn this mode off if you want to use short SSID (at most 8 bytes long).
+  Unsafe mode might not work for your device, and there is a small chance you will soft brick your device (recoverable).
+  See [#153](https://github.com/Mygod/VPNHotspot/issues/153) for more information.
 * Network status monitor mode: This option controls how the app monitors connected devices as well as interface changes (when custom upstream is used).
   Requires restarting the app to take effects. (best way is to go to app info and force stop)